ZuInnoTe/spark-hadoopcryptoledger-ds/README.md

 * Ethereum and Altcoins
   * "maxblockSize" is mapped to "hadoopcryptoledger.ethereumlockinputformat.maxblocksize"
   * "useDirectBuffer" is mapped to "hadoopcryptoledeger.ethereumblockinputformat.usedirectbuffer"
   * "enrich" in case of true it additional data is calculated for transactions: sendAddress and hash.
-Default: false
+Default: false.
+Note: you must include the bouncycastle dependency to use this.

 # Dependency
 ## Scala 2.10